songcm2027/directional-hearing/README.md

 ## Results

-In idealized (anechoic) simulation, the estimator reaches about **0.05° mean error** and stays accurate under heavy background noise.
-These are upper-bound numbers from a clean simulation — the next step is testing on reverberation and real recordings.
+- **Anechoic simulation:** about **0.05° mean error**, robust under heavy background noise.
+- **Reverberant room** (image-source simulation + short-window averaging): about **1° mean error** — the method holds up well once realistic echoes are added.

+These are controlled simulations with exact ground truth.
+The next rungs are measured head-related transfer functions and public benchmark recordings (see Roadmap).

 ## What's here

 - `direction_finder.py` — the prototype (run it to see the accuracy test and figure)
 - `direction_finder_demo.html` — an interactive demo (open in any browser; drag the slider or press play)
 - `doa_accuracy.png` — accuracy of the estimator across angles
+- `reverb_test.py` — a tougher test in a simulated reverberant room (image-source method)

 ## Run it